 While cerebral palsy can occur naturally due to genetic mutations, premature birth, or other causes, it can also occur due to doctor negligence during prenatal care or delivery.
 There are multiple ways that a doctor can directly injure a baby, or fail to prevent an injury, that could make them liable for damages in a medical malpractice lawsuit.

-If your child was diagnosed with cerebral palsy in Frisco, Texas, it may be worth investigating if medical malpractice played a role in your child’s condition.
+If your child was diagnosed with cerebral palsy in Dallas, Texas, it may be worth investigating if medical malpractice played a role in your child’s condition.
 If so, the doctor or hospital who caused these injuries may be liable for your family’s medical bills, lost wages, pain and suffering, and more.

-A Frisco cerebral palsy lawyer from the Birth Injury Lawyers Group may be able to manage your case.
+A Texas cerebral palsy lawyer from the Birth Injury Lawyers Group may be able to manage your case.
 This would allow us to investigate your case, gather evidence in your defense, and pursue the liable party for compensation on your behalf.

 For a free legal consultation with Frisco Cerebral Palsy lawyer, call 1-800-222-9529